- Roadmap for reform

 - without disclosing the notifier’s identity

-- If violence is still occurring within the home, that compromises the safety of any family member then meetings must occur separately with family members.
-(2.2.16 Signs of Safety - child protection practice framework)
+If violence is still occurring within the home, that compromises the safety of any family member then consideration must be given to whether meetings need to occur separately with family members (2.2.16 Signs of Safety - child protection practice framework)

 - child’s cultural identity and background

 - need for interpreter services

 - for Aboriginal families, is an Aboriginal practitioner preferred